Guatemala national football team

 The team has made three Olympic tournament appearances, competing at the 1968, 1976, and 1988 Olympic Games.
-Guatemala have never qualified for the finals tournament of the World Cup, although they have reached the final round of qualification on four occasions.
+Guatemala have yet to qualify for the finals tournament of the World Cup, although they have reached the final round of qualification on five occasions.

-Guatemala won the 1967 CONCACAF Championship and the 2001 UNCAF Nations Cup.
-The team's best performance in a CONCACAF Gold Cup was in 1996, when they finished fourth.
-Guatemala has also earned a bronze medal at the 1983 Pan American Games in Caracas, Venezuela.
-The national team kits are supplied by Umbro.
-Past kit suppliers include Atletica, Adidas and Puma.
+Guatemala is one of three national teams from the Central American zone to have won the CONCACAF's premier continental competition, winning the CONCACAF Championship in 1967.
+The team's best performance under the CONCACAF Gold Cup format was reaching the semi-finals twice (1996 and 2025).

+Regionally, it also won the Copa Centroamericana in 2001 (organized by UNCAF).

 History

 Beginnings

-Guatemala created its first soccer team, made up of 22 players, on 23 August 1902.
+Guatemala created its first football team, made up of 22 players, on 23 August 1902.
 The team was split into two sides, blue and white.
-With time, clubs were made and eventually the Guatemalan national team, nicknamed "la Azul y Blanco" (the blue and white), was created in 1921.
+With time, clubs were made and eventually the Guatemala national team, nicknamed "la Azul y Blanco" (the blue and white), was created in 1921.
 Guatemala had its first game on 16 September 1921, in the Independence Centenary Games held in Guatemala City, against Honduras.
-The game was played in Guatemala City and Guatemala beat Honduras 9–0.
+Guatemala beat Honduras 9–0.
 In the final, Guatemala were defeated 6–0 by Costa Rica.

 Guatemala had success in several editions of the CCCF Championship, the precursor of the Gold Cup, by being the runners-up in 1943, 1946, and 1948.
 In 1958, Guatemala began participating in the qualifying rounds of the World Cup.
 They finished last, without a point, in a group with Costa Rica and the Netherlands Antilles.